cryzed/toFeed/README.md

 of the route to your actual adapter class.
 All classes which inherit from the base adapter class in this module are automatically recognized.
 Your class needs to provide a static "ROUTE" attribute as well, which is the second part of the route to your adapter: for example "twitter/timeline".
+If the static "PRIMARY" attribute in your adapter class is set to true, it will also be accessible simply via the module "ROUTE" attribute, i.e. only "twitter".

 You need to add "\*\*kwargs" to the argument list and call this in your
 constructor: